 Equal Employment Opportunity Act of Korea

-The main purpose of the Korean Equal Employment Opportunity Act, passed originally in 1987, was to ensure equal opportunity and treatment of men and women in employment.
+The main purpose of the Korean Equal Employment Opportunity Act passed originally in 1987, was to ensure equal opportunity and treatment of men and women in employment.
 Specifically, Article 7(1) prohibits employers from discriminating on the basis of gender in the recruitment or hiring processes.
 Article 8(1) also prohibits gender-based wage discrimination by requiring employers to provide equal pay for equal work performed within the same business.

 Fixed-term Workers Act of Korea

-The Korean Fixed-term Workers Act, first passed by the National Assembly in 2006, set out to eliminate undue discrimination against part-time, fixed-term or any non-permanent employee and improve their overall working conditions.
+The Korean Fixed-term Workers Act, first passed by the National Assembly in 2006, set out to eliminate undue discrimination against part-time, fixed-term, or any non-permanent employees and improve their overall working conditions.
 Article 8(1) prohibits employers from discriminating between employees who have permanent positions as opposed to those who have indefinite employment positions if they are in the same business or workplace or if they have the same or similar positions.

 Age Discrimination Act of Korea

-The Korean Age Discrimination Act, passed in 1999.
-Korea’s Age Discrimination Act was ratified to contribute to the job security of the elderly and enable suitable employment opportunities to a rapidly aging Korean society.
+The Korean Age Discrimination Act was passed in 1999.
+Korea’s Age Discrimination Act was ratified to contribute to the job security of the elderly and enable suitable employment opportunities for a rapidly aging Korean society.
 Article 4-4(1) of the Age Discrimination Act of Korea prevents employers from discriminating against employees on the basis of age without justifiable grounds.
 The scope of the law covers matters related to recruitment and employment; wage and welfare benefits; education and training; job placement, transfer, or promotion; and retirement and dismissal.

 Burden of Proof/Compensatory Damages in Korea

-Generally, it is the employer that has the burden to prove that the employee has either not been discriminated against or that the discrimination was justifiable under the law.
+Generally, it is the employer who has the burden to prove that the employee has either not been discriminated against or that the discrimination was justifiable under the law.
 Article 30 of the Equal Employment Opportunity Act of Korea explicitly states that the “burden of proof is shifted to the employers when resolving disputes arising out of this Act.”

 Recently the Supreme Court of Korea held that under Article 8 of the Korean Equal Employment Act, an employer in Korea was responsible for compensating a female employee who was a victim of wage discrimination for damages she suffered.
-The calculation was based on the wages she would have received, but for the discrimination.
-However, for an employer this is not the, only, detriment to the employer.
-The Ministry of Employment & Labor may impose labor audits, raids and impose administrative fines.
+The calculation was based on the wages she would have received but for the discrimination.
+However, for an employer, this is not the, only, detriment to the employer.
+The Ministry of Employment & Labor may impose labor audits, raids, and impose administrative fines.